Nashap/CareRide-AI/README.md

 ## 📖 Problem Statement

 Elderly individuals, persons with disabilities, and patients often face challenges in accessing safe, reliable, and accessible transportation.
 Existing transportation services rarely provide specialized assistance or guarantee that helpers are trained to support users with mobility needs.
-CareRide AI addresses this problem by connecting passengers with verified helpers and using AI-powered recommendations to identify the most suitable helper based on travel requirements, skills, distance, urgency, ratings, and availability.
+CareRide AI addresses this problem by connecting passengers with verified helpers and using AI-powered recommendations to identify the most suitable helper based on travel requirements, skills, urgency, ratings, and availability.

 ## 📖 Project Overview

 CareRide AI is a modern, complete Full-Stack AI application.
 It intelligently bridges the gap between passengers with specific mobility needs and verified, capable helpers.
+The React frontend is fully built out and deployed, alongside a Django REST backend, giving the platform an end-to-end working experience for both riders and helpers.

 CareRide AI consists of:
-* **React Frontend**
+* **React Frontend** — completed and deployed on Vercel
-* **Django REST Backend**
+* **Django REST Backend** — deployed on Railway
 * **Supabase PostgreSQL**
 * **Gemini AI**
-* **Railway Deployment**
-* **Vercel Frontend Deployment**

 ---